jrletner/FE_Lectures/JS_Mini_Project/class_code/class_01/README.md

 # Campus Club Manager — Class 1 (Completed)

-Break room, 9:05 AM.
+Morning Standup, 9:05 AM.

-- Garrett: Hey Codi, morning!
-I just need a page that opens and doesn’t look broken.
-Super simple.
+- Garrett: Quick status—where are we on the mini project?
-- Codi: Totally.
-In bootcamp we drilled the basics: one `index.html` for structure, a `styles.css` to make it not ugly, and a tiny `app.js` to prove the wiring works.
-If we serve it with Live Server, links behave and nothing 404s.
-We’ll keep it neat so we can build on it later.
+- Codi: Done: we agreed on the idea and opened the workspace.
+Today: I’ll put together a simple page with a clear title and a spot for the rest to grow.
+Bootcamp’s all about starting small and keeping things tidy, so I’ll keep it clean and easy to read.
+Blockers: none.
-- Garrett: That’s exactly what I need—thank you!
+- Garrett: Perfect.
+Let’s get that first page showing so people see something real.

 ## Codi’s requirements (from our chat)